If I had to sum up the experience of drinking espresso in a word, it would be “decadent”.

 What Do I Look For in a Super Automatic Espresso Machine?

 The first thing you want to look for is a machine that makes your life as easy as possible.
 To me, this screams look for an espresso machine that has an automatic cleaning function.
 It’s not a complete replacement for manual cleans, but it makes them less frequent, which is quite nice.
+Getting a decalcifier for your machine is also recommended.

-How the machine works
+How the machine works?

 In terms of coffee quality, most espresso machines are honestly exactly alike.
 They use the same methods to grind (usually in a conical burr grinder) the beans to your specified coarseness, pressurize the resulting ground coffee (usually, but not always, applying 9 bars of force), and then slow dripping it out into your awaiting cup.